boltops-tools/lono/docs/_docs/tutorials/ec2/params.md

 ]
 ```

-The `base` param files are special and they always get merged.
+The `base` param files are special, and they always get merged.
 The other param files associated with `LONO_ENV` are merged for its specific environment.

 Layering allows us to use some different parameter values for different environments.
 The layering concept applies to other components as well and is covered in more detailed in the [Layering docs]({% link _docs/layering.md %}).

 ### Shared Variables Support

 Param files have access to shared variables, which also support layering.
-Sometimes, by using shared variables you can simply your param files.
-Let's through another example.
+Sometimes, by using shared variables, you can use simplify your param files.
+Let's go through another example.
 We'll add some shared variables files.

 We'll create a `config/variables/base.rb` which has: